sergzach/readingproc/README.md

 There is a class for simple reading `stdout` and `stderr` of any process.
 The next problems are solved:
-* Read blocking when we try to read stdout/stderr of a process.
+* Reading blocking when trying to read stdout/stderr of a process.
 * Stopping process properly.
 Just call one of the methods: `terminate()` or `kill()`.

 ### Supported Python versions